department-of-veterans-affairs/vets-api-clients/test_accounts/appeals_status_test_accounts.md

 These accounts can be used to test various data and response scenarios for the `GET /appeals` endpoint.

 An `icn` parameter and an `X-VA-User` header are required when making a request.
-The `icn` should match the value in the ICN column, and the `X-VA-User` should match the test account's ID.me or Login.gov username (depending on the authentication method used).
+The `icn` should match the value in the ICN column below, and the `X-VA-User` should match the test account's ID.me or Login.gov username (depending on the authentication method used) from the link provided when you signed up for sandbox access.

 | Sandbox Response                                                    | ICN               | First Name | Last Name |
 |:--------------------------------------------------------------------|:------------------|:-----------|:----------|